-Docker uses host OS instead of guest os it contains docker engine with the help of this docker engine, Docker containers are formed and these containers have an application running inside them as well the required binaries and libraries are packaged into the same container.
+Docker uses host OS instead of guest os.
+It contains a docker engine.
+With the help of this docker engine, Docker containers are formed, and these containers have an application running inside them.
+The required binaries and libraries are packaged into the same container.

 Let us understand why we need Docker?

 The most common problem while developing an application is that the application works on a developer’s machine but not in the testing and production environments due to different environments.